espressif/esp-zigbee-sdk/examples/esp_zigbee_HA_sample/HA_thermostat/README.md

 # Thermostat Example

-This test code shows how to configure Zigbee Coordinator and use it as an HA thermostat.
+This example demonstrates how to configure a Home Automation thermostat on a Zigbee Coordinator.

 ## Hardware Required

-* One development board with ESP32-H2 SoC acting as Zigbee Coordinator (loaded with HA_thermostat)
+* One 802.15.4 enabled development board (e.g., ESP32-H2 or ESP32-C6) running this example.
-* A USB cable for power supply and programming
-* Choose another ESP32-H2 as Zigbee end-device (see [HA_temperature_sensor](../HA_temperature_sensor/))
+* A second board running as a Zigbee end-device (see [HA_temperature_sensor](../HA_temperature_sensor) example)

 ## Configure the project